kirjavascript/quine-howto/README.md

 ```

-Another trick is to store code in a string that you manipulate and eval later.
+Another less trivial but more powerful trick is to store code in a string that you manipulate and eval later.
 This allows you to add whitespace anywhere in code you want to and strip it before execution.

 ```JavaScript
      eval(s      =`eval(